 In the News

 Board Certified in Personal Injury Trial Law, Mr. Matthews has taken more than 120 cases to jury verdicts, most recently in Sept.
 2014 when he won a $73.4 Million verdict in Dallas for a Texas woman in a transvaginal mesh sling case.
 In a March 2014 Topamax lawsuit in Philadelphia, he won a $3 Million jury verdict for a Wisconsin family.
-He has been featured in Mother Jones Magazine, on CNN and Dateline MSNBC, and interviewed on National Public Radio (NPR) and several other nationwide outlets.
+In 2014 he also helped a Texas family win a $2.9 million verdict in what we believe to be the first fracking verdict in the country won by plaintiffs.
+Mr. Matthews has been featured in Mother Jones Magazine, on CNN and Dateline MSNBC, and interviewed on National Public Radio (NPR) and several other nationwide outlets.
 His legal expertise has been quoted in The Wall Street Journal, New York Times, Los Angeles Times, Boston Globe, Houston Chronicle, the UK’s Daily Mail and many other publications.
 Married for 25 years, he is a father of five who contributes to several charities, including Human Rights First.
 He loves music and counts Texas legend Willie Nelson a friend.

 Mr. Matthews has been voted one of the Top 100 National Trial Lawyers as well as a Super Lawyer for ten years.
 He has received the premier rating from Martindale-Hubbell® Peer Review Ratings, an objective indicator that a lawyer has received from his peers, other members of the bar and judiciary, the highest rating for ethical standards and professional ability.